-Kansas hate crime killer gets life
+Kansas murderer admits hate motive

-Kansas shooting: Adam Purinton sentenced for hate crime
+Kansas shooting: Adam Purinton pleads guilty to hate crime

-A man who shot dead a tech worker from India in a hate crime has been jailed for 50 years without parole.
+A man who shot dead a tech worker from India has pleaded guilty to federal hate crime charges.

 Adam Purinton, 52, killed Srinivas Kuchibhotla, 32, and wounded Alok Madasani at a bar in the Kansas city of Olathe in February last year.